The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 Senior Vice President for Advancement

-Chiu also spent eight years at St. John’s University as Associate Director and Director of Alumni Relations before being promoted to Director of Operations for Institutional Advancement.
-He oversaw all advancement functions for a staff of 80 employees and assisted in the successful planning and execution of a $250 million capital campaign.
+Chiu also spent over eight years at St. John’s University as Associate Director and Director of Alumni Relations before being elevated to Director of Operations for Institutional Advancement.
+In that position, he oversaw the day-to-day operations for all advancement functions and played a critical role in the successful planning and execution of the university’s $250 million capital campaign.

 Chiu began his Advancement career at his alma mater, the University of Connecticut, where he held progressive roles in the Alumni Association and Division of Athletics.
 His background includes having served as a coach, elevating the women’s volleyball program from last place to it’s first-ever Big East Championship.

 Chiu has been active in the Council for Advancement and Support of Education (CASE), having served on the District I board.
 During his tenures, both the UMass Lowell chancellor and Babson president were honored with CASE’s Chief Executive Leadership Award for their efforts in Advancement, a recognition of Chiu’s leadership and impact.
 He earned a Bachelor of Science in business and a master’s degree in education both from the University of Connecticut.